 If you wish to have a reliable client base, a product that can help supplement your income, or if you don’t want to have to rely on a single client to make a living, then what are you doing today to make that happen?

 Make a daily to-do list with small tasks that you can easily complete by the end of the day.
 Progress is progress, and if you start taking it one step at a time towards your long term goals, the sooner you’ll get there.
+If you’re having trouble completing your to-do lists, a mental health professional can help you.
+The licensed therapists at BetterHelp can help you develop and maintain the motivation needed to reach your goals.

 Your freelancing efforts must be treated like a business, and as a business, you need to know your numbers.
 Such as: